VelonSocks

 | Care instructions | Protects customer experience and reduces avoidable complaints after the sale. |

-Before Final Packing
+Before Final Pack-Out

 FAQ

 Usually a hang tag or printed sleeve.
-It gives the product a branded retail identity without adding the complexity and cost of a full custom box program.
+It gives the product a branded identity without adding the complexity and cost of a full custom box program.

 When the channel, retail price, or gifting experience makes packaging part of the product value.
 If the sock sells mainly on function or price, simpler packs are often more practical.